 Copyright © Nucleus Medical Media, Inc.

-A corneal ulcer is caused by a breakdown of the surface of the cornea.
+A corneal ulcer happens when the surface of the cornea breaks down.
 The breakdown may be caused by:

-- Inflammation from an infection with a virus, bacteria, parasite, or fungus
+- Infection with a virus, bacteria, parasite, or fungus

 - Injuries to the cornea

-- Conditions that weaken the cornea such as dry eye, eyelid abnormalities, or Vitamin A deficiency (rare)
+- Conditions that weaken the cornea such as:

 - Discharge and/or tearing